 Crypto Adoption Around the World: Solomon Islands

-Adoption Status: Cryptocurrencies are not legal in the Solomon Islands.
-The Central Bank of Solomon Islands (CBSI) has explicitly stated that cryptocurrencies are not legal tender, and are not regulated.
+The Central Bank of Solomon Islands (CBSI) has explicitly stated that cryptocurrencies are not legal tender and are not regulated, although the government is actively piloting its own state-backed digital currency.

 Key Takeaways